sigedu-org/website/_pages/home.md

 <h2>News</h2>

+**April 23, 2020**.
+BEA reviewer assignments have been posted!
+Please log into your START accounts and submit your reviews by May 7.
+Authors will be notified of acceptance on May 11 and camera-ready versions are due on May 25.
+{: .notice--info}

 **April 2, 2020**.
 Due to multiple requests and in view of the current situation, we have extended the [BEA 2020](/bea/current) paper submission deadline to **April 13th, 11:59 pm EST**.
 For COVID-19 updates on ACL 2020, please refer to the